-The PS3/4-exclusive "Deja Vu" mission involves the player recreating scenes from MGS1 in Camp Omega.
+"Déjà Vu" involves the player recreating scenes from MGS1 in Camp Omega.
 Reaching the goal after recreating all the scenes will unlock a quiz in which Miller will test the player's MGS1 knowledge.
 Answer all the questions correctly and the MGS1 version of Snake will be unlocked as a playable character for the mission.
-Playing as MGS1 Snake will cause all the Marines to be replaced with Genome Soldiers and the two P.O.W.s with Donald Anderson and Kenneth Baker, all of them using the same skin textures from the PS1 game.
+Playing as MGS1 Snake will cause all the Marines to be replaced with Genome Soldiers and the two POWs with Donald Anderson and Kenneth Baker, all of them using the same skin textures from the PS1 game.
 Clear the quiz again on Hard and Gray Fox will become a playable character as well.

-Oh Crap: Big Boss's reaction to learning that there's a bomb inside Paz, realizing that he was set up from the beginning.
+Oh Crap: Snake's reaction to learning that there's a bomb inside Paz, realizing that he was set up from the beginning.

 Pre-Order Bonus: Or rather, a bonus for buying one of the first editions of Ground Zeroes.
 In any case, it allows you to transfer unspecified data from that game to The Phantom Pain - even across consoles (provided both consoles are exclusively Sony-related or Microsoft-related).

 In Europe, pre-ordering the PS3 version of the game would get you a free digital copy of Peace Walker HD Edition as well.